 FDA approved labs must follow the strict guidelines of the FDA, which require a lot number and expiration date be displayed on every bottle.

-Please note: Not all homeopathic HGH sprays are FDA registered, in fact most are not.
+Please note: Not all homeopathic HGH sprays are FDA registered.
 All the products that are digested, the pills, capsules, tablets, and powders are dietary supplements, and fall under the FDA's food laws, they are not registered and do not have a National Drug Code number.